mamonraab/violance-detection-in-video-with-pytroch/README.md

         return sample
 ```
-now   what we want to do is  we provide a path for the video file  to the above  class and make it read the video and  do some transformation and return it with its label actually we have to options the first one is to read videos and store directly  which will  need more memory and use less processing, while the 2 option is to give file path and  when training begins the loader  will read data as a batch by batch this will use less memory and more processing ( more time in training ) I use option 2 coz   it will cost us more money to get GPU with high memory
+now   what we want to do is  we provide a path for the video file  to the above  class and make it read the video and  do some transformation and return it with its label actually we have two options the first one is to read videos and store it directly  which will  need more memory and use less processing, while the second option is to give file path and  when training phase start  the loader  will read data as a batch by batch this will use less memory and more processing ( more time in training ) I use option 2 coz   it will cost us more money to get GPU with high memory

 according to this   my class is like the following :